julien-lange/ssaview/README.md

 ssaview
 -------

-ssaview is a small utlity that renders SSA code alongside input Go code, this forked from https://github.com/tmc/ssaview (main difference is that it produces SSA for method bodies too)
+ssaview is a small utlity that renders SSA code alongside input Go code, this is forked from https://github.com/tmc/ssaview (main difference is that it produces SSA for method bodies too)

 Runs via HTTP on :8080